Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 By only using the service when strictly necessary, you can avoid the VPN overhead and make your monthly data allowance last longer or avoid paying more in data roaming charges.

-For example, you might choose to protect your sensitive web browsing and email activity with the VPN, but transmit high-bandwidth activity like streaming and gaming outside of the VPN in order to avoid the overhead.
+For example, you might choose to protect your sensitive web browsing and email activity with the VPN, but route high-bandwidth activity like streaming and gaming outside of the VPN in order to avoid the overhead.

 Not every VPN offers split tunneling, though.
 We recommend using ExpressVPN or NordVPN if it’s something that appeals to you.